ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 If you ask me, that's conceptually pretty neat and powerful.

-Bartoz Milewski has a [great post about declarative programming][1] and goes much more philosophical than I do and I strongly recommend you to read it because it's really deep and interesting.
+Bartosz Milewski has a [great post about declarative programming][1] and goes much more philosophical than I do and I strongly recommend you to read it because it's really deep and interesting.

 We will see many more examples of this in these pages!